websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publishing-single-assets-and-widgets.md

 # Publishing Single Assets and Widgets

 With Liferay DXP, you can publish single assets and widgets when needed, without going through the entire publication process.
-You can also schedule when web content is published.
+This strategy allows you to fine-tune your publications more specifically than publishing all content at once.

 ## Publishing Single Assets